mishushakov/dialogflow-inbox/README.md

 ### Installation (manual)

-If you want to install the code manually, follow these instructions:
+If you want to install the code manually, follow the instructions:

 1. Make sure your Mailserver is running
-2. Clone the repository
+2. Clone this repository
 3. Install Python and cron
 4. Define the environment variables:
     - INBOX_USER=your-user
     - INBOX_PASSWORD=your-user-password
     - INBOX_HOST=your-mailserver-host
     - GATEWAY=https://cloud.ushakov.co
-5. Send E-Mail to your Agent and run the script, to verify it works
+5. Send E-Mail to your Agent and run the `inbox.py` script with Python, to verify it works
 6. Make a cronjob to run the script automatically

 Done!